What is a payroll withdrawal?

 A payroll withdrawal is the process by which an employer deducts certain amounts directly from an employee’s paycheck before the funds are disbursed.
 These deductions can include mandatory withholdings like federal and state taxes, Social Security and Medicare contributions, as well as voluntary deductions such as health insurance premiums, retirement contributions, wage garnishments, or union dues.

 For small business owners, managing payroll withdrawals accurately is essential to ensure legal compliance, maintain employee satisfaction, and keep financial records precise.
-Homebase supports seamless payroll withdrawal processing as part of its all-in-one payroll solution.

-Why payroll withdrawals matter for employers
+Why are payroll withdrawals important?

-Court-ordered deductions like wage garnishments or child support payments must be withheld accurately and forwarded timely to the appropriate agencies or individuals.
-Employers who fail to comply may face legal consequences.
+- Follow legal obligations: Court-ordered deductions like wage garnishments or child support payments must be withheld accurately and forwarded timely to the appropriate agencies or individuals.

 Types of payroll withdrawals

 Payroll withdrawals include both voluntary and mandatory deductions.
+Here are some examples of each:

 Mandatory deductions